jrucho/YTbeatmakercues/README.md

 * Choose your microphone via the **Audio In** dropdown ("Default input" preselected)
 * Pick a dedicated monitoring source in the **Monitor In** dropdown.
 Selecting a device plays it through your system speakers; choose "Default monitoring input off" to disable it.
 * Lower latency when changing outputs thanks to native `AudioContext.setSinkId` support
+* Mic button cycles through Off → Record (green) → Monitor (red) so you can hear your input while capturing loops or video

 Manage multiple compressors (Native, Tape Warm, Roland SP404OG) to shape your audio character.
 Adjust settings effortlessly through a user-friendly interface.